dak180/oxidizer/flam3/README.txt

 ======================================

 changelog:

+07/12/07 fixed bug in split variation, now compatible with both
+    versions of Apo.  added insert_palette option.  switched density estimation kernel from Epanichnikov to Gaussian.  genetic cross now crosses palettes rather than selecting one of the parent palettes.  remove noisy variations from random generation if use_vars or dont_use_vars not specified.  fixed metrics calculated on small test render for genetic operations.  reduced memory requirements for density estimation filters.
+64-bit linux distros now supported.  release 2.7.4.

 06/21/07 flam3 version, rendered genome, some render statistics and
     optionally nick/url stored in jpeg/png headers.  fixed two bugs